DHTMLX/docs-suite/docs/list/api/list_afterdrop_event.md

 title: afterDrop
 ---

-@short: fires before the user has finished dragging an item but after the mouse button is released
+@short: fires before the user has finished dragging of an item but after the mouse button is released

 @signature: afterDrop: (data: object, events: MouseEvent) => void;